-Froome survives French coup attempt to retain Tour de France lead
+Cycling: Froome survives French coup attempt to retain Tour lead

 Bardet and Aru, who opted to stay in the wheels of the Frenchman's team mates in the punishing ascent instead of upping the pace to finish Froome off, jumped away on the final climb but were easily reined in.

-Ireland's Dan Martin pedaled away on a flat section after the descent to gain 12 seconds on Froome and the other favorites.
+Ireland's Dan Martin pedalled away on a flat section after the descent to gain 12 seconds on Froome and the other favorites.

 Martin is now fifth overall, 1:12 off the pace.